-- Look at something in your past that is limiting you and a find a way to flip it to something positive and useful.
+- Look at something in your past that is limiting you and find a way to flip it into something positive and useful.

 - Take time to imagine and clarify your future self, using a three-year outlook as a timeframe.

 - Give yourself an environment to access subconscious thoughts, ideas and images that speak to your future self, such as journaling every morning while it’s quiet and your mind is fresh.

 You can find more information about Dr. Benjamin Hardy, his Future Self Program, and his books, and read a selection of his articles on his website at Benjamin Hardy.